bepu/bepuphysics2/Documentation/Building.md

 ## Library

-The easiest way to build the library is using the latest version of Visual Studio with the .NET Core workload installed to open and build the `Library.sln`.
+The easiest way to build the library is using the latest version of Visual Studio with the .NET desktop development workload installed to open and build the `Library.sln`.

 The library tends to use the latest C# language features.
-At the time of writing, it requires C# 8.0.
-It does not use any of 8.0's runtime specific features, so it should be consumable in .NET Framework projects.
+At the time of writing, it requires C# 9.0.

 `BepuPhysics.csproj` uses T4 templates for code generation in a few places.
 If changes are made to the templates, you'll need a build pipeline that can process them (like Visual Studio).
 The repository contains the original generated .cs files, so if no changes are made, the templates do not need to be evaluated.